 The future climate regime will not be effective unless it is sensitive to the diversity in developmental needs and aspirations of developing countries in Asia.
 Unsustainable development in the region will certainly lead to high GHG emissions that will exacerbate climate change.
 Future regime discussions should focus more on social and economic cobenefits from mitigation policies, thus helping LDCs achieve the MDGs and providing assistance to efficiency concerns in newly industrialised countries.
-Operational support from the climate framework, for example, by maintaining a registry of sustainable development policies and measures (SD-PAM) with synergies between sustainable development agenda.
+Operational support from the climate framework, for example, by maintaining a registry of sustainable development policies and measures (SD-PAM) with synergies between sustainable development benefits and GHG mitigation, is critical to mainstreaming climate risks in the development agenda.